Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Results

 There are more complex patterns like those observed in the AT-AT base pairs and the buckyball catcher (Fig.~\ref{fig:essential_features}C and B).
 In the former, two hydrogen atoms in the imidazole ring of adenine retain contrasting sets of features.
 This is because some features contained in an optimal descriptor depend on the phenomena sampled in the datasets (e.g. MD trajectories at certain temperatures).
 In the buckyball catcher, the reduced descriptor reveals that the symmetry of the system is important.
 Only a few features from the catcher are needed to effectively describe the interaction with any atom in the buckyball (and vice-versa).

 \textbf{Linear scaling of descriptors with molecular size}.
-As a result of the descriptor reduction procedure, we obtain reduced descriptors which scale linearly with the number of atoms (Fig.~\ref{fig:desc_scaling_only}).
+As a result of the descriptor reduction procedure, we obtain reduced descriptors that scale linearly with the number of atoms (Fig.~\ref{fig:desc_scaling_only}).
 This is achieved by revealing a minimal complete set of non-local features that describe long-range interactions.
-The number of such features is similar to the the number of short-range ones (Fig.~\ref{fig:long_short}B).
-Therefore, reduced descriptors not only scale linearly with the system size but also the corresponding prefactor ($\sim 10$) is similar to that for local descriptors.
-This noticeably reduces the computational cost of global ML models (up to a factor of four) and paves the road to constructing efficient global MLFFs for systems consisting of hundreds of atoms.
+The number of such features is similar to the number of short-range ones (Fig.~\ref{fig:long_short}B).
+Therefore, reduced descriptors not only scale linearly with the system size but also the corresponding prefactor ($\sim10$) is a few orders of magnitude smaller to that of local descriptors ($\sim1000$).
+However, we must note that the Hessian of the GDML model is still of the same size ($3N\times3N$, where $N$ is the number of atoms), though many of the entries are omitted in the reduced model (as shown in Fig.~3).
+This noticeably reduces the computational cost of global ML models (up to a factor of four for studied systems) and paves the road to constructing efficient global MLFFs for systems consisting of hundreds of atoms.

+Interestingly, there are linear-scaling electronic structure methods, such as linear scaling density functional theory, which are valuable tools for {\it ab initio} simulations of large systems.
+These methods assume that the electronic structure has a short-range nature and achieve linear-scaling by truncating elements beyond a given cutoff radius or below a given threshold~\cite{bowler2012methods}.
+In contrast, our approach does not impose any localization constraints - selected features span a wide range of distances and contributions.
+Descriptor reduction procedure allows us to find the right low-dimensional embedding of the high-dimensional PES.
+Furthermore, the linear-scaling electronic structure methods are less accurate than the original $\mathcal{O}(N^{3})$ approaches by design.
+The models trained with reduced descriptors provide predictions with equal or better accuracy than the original models since the deprecated features, as we have shown, constitute noise in the model.